2-Way Directional Valve (G)

 Details

-This area is used when calculating the mass flow rate through the ports.
+This area is used when calculating the mass flow through ports.

-The ports are all the same size.
-The value of this parameter must match the inlet port area of the component to which the unit is connected.
+The ports have the same size.
+The value of this parameter must correspond to the area of the inlet of the component to which the unit is connected.

 |